max-element-depth

 Why?

-Deeply nested HTML structures can be difficult to read and understand, making the code harder to maintain.
-A flatter structure is more intuitive for developers, reducing the likelihood of errors and improving collaboration.
+Deeply nested HTML structures are harder to read and understand, making the code more difficult to maintain.
+Flatter structures are more intuitive for developers, reducing the likelihood of errors and improving team collaboration.

-Deep nesting can increase the complexity of rendering for browsers.
-The browser's layout engine needs to compute styles and positions for all elements, and deeply nested structures can slow down this process, especially on resource-constrained devices.
+Deep nesting also increases rendering complexity for browsers.
+The browser’s layout engine must compute styles and positions for every element, and excessive nesting can slow this down — especially on resource-constrained devices.

 How to use